Updated: Jul 19

 Research shows that people with certain accents are perceived by others to be less intelligent.
-A recent study by the University of Essex found voices with working-class backgrounds were also judged to be less friendly and trustworthy by middle-class peers, while ethnic minority voices were also deemed to be less intelligent.
+A study by the University of Essex found voices with working-class backgrounds were also judged to be less friendly and trustworthy by middle-class peers, while ethnic minority voices were also deemed to be less intelligent.
 Surely the way to change these perceptions is to increase the diversity of voices we hear.
 But how many people running newsrooms will be happy if a newsreader doesn't say ings with a g or says TH with an F sound?
 More importantly will listeners also accept this?

 In 2006 the arrival of Neil Nunes on Radio 4 provoked debate amongst its audience, with his rich Jamaican accent causing consternation.
 A few years later and the fuss was gone - people were used to it (it really helped that he has a lovely voice to be honest).
 That debate was 15 years ago but the challenges faced when introducing different voices is the same.
 We are certainly more used to hearing regional accents on radio than we were then, but I don't think managers and (most) listeners are willing to hear those differences in bulletins.